-On the Outbox page, you can keep track of all the surveys that were sent to your customers.
+On the Outbox page, you can keep track of all the surveys sent to your customers and all the manual or automated email replies sent to survey respondents.
 Besides a list with survey records, the page also provides a set of useful filters, giving you the possibility to segment your data and gain more insights meant to improve your survey campaigns down the road.

 The survey records

 The Outbox is mainly a list of all the surveys that have been sent to your customers over time.
-Each list row, which we will be referring to as "survey record", contains details about the respondent and the survey itself.
+Each list row, which we will be referring to as "outbox record," contains details about the respondent and the survey itself (or email reply).

 A list row will contain the following data:

 Checkbox (display when you hover over the avatar of a customer, or when you select all items on the page) - allows you to select one or multiple records for further actions, such as resending surveys;

 Respondent info - displays the customer's name, job title, and company name.
 If there is no name associated with the customer, then their email address will be displayed instead;

 Campaign name - indicates the campaign a specific survey was sent through;